bryan-emerson/project_six/readme.md

 http delete https://six2121.herokuapp.com/things/6054967274542d00157732ba
 ```

-the above request would delete the target object from the database.
+The above request would delete the target object from the database.

 #### POST
 For Post requests you use the root directory and add your key value pairs at the end.
 The key value pairs should be written out as ```<key>=<value>``` Those requests would look as follows: